About SDG’s Dailies & Sundays

 Here’s a typical sampling of some of the kinds of things I write:

-Calvin & Hobbes Sunday: Do you want to build a snowman? (to date, the most liked and restacked piece I’ve written here)
+Calvin & Hobbes Sunday: Do you want to build a snowman? (the most liked and restacked piece I’ve written here)

-Reflections on voting as a pro-life Catholic (still the most read piece I’ve written here, and one of the most important)
+Reflections on voting as a pro-life Catholic (for a long time the most read piece I’ve written here, and one of the most important)

 “The day Western civilization ended” (notes on Star Trek and good writing)